-It is important that your life insurance agent gets the answers to all these questions.
+If your insurance agent gets the answers to these questions, they can present your application in the best light.
 If your application is missing information about your stroke, it raises a red flag for the insurance underwriter and your chance of a rejection or badly rated policy jump up.

 A major factor for your life insurance application is whether you had a full stroke or a mini-stroke, known as a Transient Ischemic Attack or TIA.
 A TIA has the same symptoms of a stroke, but doesn’t result in any permanent neurological damage.
 A full stroke causes brain damage.
 As a result, underwriting is easier if you’ve only had a TIA.